-Hearing a shrill whinny to my right, I whipped my head around quickly.
-On a low, mesquite-covered hill were several mares and a foal, watching me warily from about 100 yards away.
-I had walked for days, hoping to see these ambassadors of the west.
+Hearing a shrill whinny to my right and whipped my head around quickly.
+Several mares and foals were on a low, mesquite-covered hill, watching me warily from about 100 yards away.
+I had walked for days, hoping to see these ambassadors of the West.
 I had scanned the horizon constantly for the slightest movement, and in a landscape so remote and desolate, the sudden appearance of this much energy and beauty took my breath away.

-I slowly turned towards the mares, and they turned as one and galloped down the low ridge line, whinnying a shrill warning.
-I thought I heard a distant answer from the other direction but turned to see nothing in the distance.
+As one, the mares galloped down the low ridge line, whinnying a shrill warning.
+I thought I heard a distant answer from the other direction but turned to see nothing.
 Then, looking back, I saw the mares disappear below the ridge line, and I turned to continue my walk toward the trees in the distance.

 We both slowed as he drew closer, stopping about 20 feet apart.
 His muscles trembled as adrenaline coursed through his body, and I held my breath, staring in awed silence.
 He was magnificent – not the ragged, lean beast I had expected this landscape to produce.
 Instead, muscles rippled across his shoulders and chest while sunlight glinted in the deep browns of his dusty coat.

-This much energy could not stop moving for long, and I was startled as he screamed, half reared, and charged straight toward me.
-Shock kept me rooted as he got within about six feet of me before veering away, circling, and ending up back where he had started his mad dash.
+The stallion did not stop moving for long, and he startled me as he screamed, half-reared, and charged straight toward me.
+Shock kept me rooted in place as he came within about six feet of me before veering away, circling, and ending up back where he had started.
 He snorted and pranced, pawing at the hard earth, daring me to move.

 I stepped off the road as the truck pulled beside me and slowed.
-I always felt some mild anxiety when meeting unknown people in the open like this.
+I always felt some mild anxiety when meeting unknown people in the open like this since I hiked alone.
 There were few options but to embrace the situation, so I smiled confidently as a man rolled down his window while fending off two excited dogs with his other arm.

 “Hi,” he said.
 “What are you doing out here?”